stronnag/mwptools/docs/manual/docs/mission-editor.md

   Once the type has been changed, default parameters for that way point type or action will be set.
 The type may also be set by a right mouse button click on the map symbol.

 * Altitude.
 New points are created with the default altitude (from the "Preferences".
 Some basic validation is performed
 * Parameters P1, P2 and P3.
 The parameters P1,P2 and P3 are integer values that have a meaning specific to the way-point type or action.
 For example, for action type of JUMP, P1 is the point to which to jump, and P2 is the number of repeats.
-This usage is documented in the [inav wiki](https://github.com/iNavFlight/inav/wiki/MSP-Navigation-Messages).
+This usage is documented in the [INAV wiki](https://github.com/iNavFlight/inav/wiki/MSP-Navigation-Messages).
 * Delete.
 The delete action will delete the selected (highlighted) way point(s).
 If no way point is selected, this option has no affect.

 #### Add Shape